ISISComputingGroup/ibex_developers_manual/Creating-a-windows-10-instrument-PC-using-VHDs.md

-Note: these instructions are only partially complete as https://github.com/ISISComputingGroup/IBEX/issues/5489 was deprioritised.
+Note: these instructions are only partially complete as https://github.com/ISISComputingGroup/IBEX/issues/5489 was de-prioritized.
 There are still likely to be issues with this process at this time.

 # Creating the initial system